mdn/content/files/en-us/web/javascript/reference/global_objects/array/groupby/index.md

 ### Return value

-An [`Object`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object) with properties for all groups, each assigned to an array with the elements of the associated group.
+An [`Object`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object) with properties for all groups, each assigned to an array containing the elements of the associated group.
 The value is an object that does not inherit from `Object.prototype`.

-## Exceptions
+### Exceptions

 - `TypeError`
   - : The specified callback function is not callable.